-“Writing is certainly an important to me.
-However, at a certain point I was strongly called to the visual arts, particularly sculpture, to my early training in this profession,” she said.
-“My yoga practice influenced the career change; it keeps the internal emptiness polished and still and ready to grab inspiration, form, and color as if it were lightening.”
+A certain point, which I often say was related to my travel in India along with the disappearance of the tactile sense in writing, I was strongly called back to the visual arts, particularly to sculpture.
+For sure, my yoga practice influenced the career change; it keeps the internal emptiness polished and still and ready to grab inspiration, form, and color as if it were lightening.